Services and Fees

 *Please note that due to public health guidelines regarding COVID-19, I'm not currently holding office hours in person but will be providing therapy sessions via Telepsychology (for current clients only).
-All psychoeducational assessments are also paused until further notice.
-Unfortunately, I'm not able to accept new clients at the moment.*
+I am currently accepting a small number of new referrals for therapy and assessment for a supervised practice psychologist working under my supervision.*

 Psychological assessment and treatment (individual and family therapy) for children, adolescents and families for a variety of conditions including: